aaslam-collab/New_York_Taxicab_BA_Forecast/README.md

 - With the information provided above, it becomes important to understand the movement of people.
 This is to ensure that during times of adverse weather conditions, city construction, city planning, and investments into public transportation infrastructure, amongst other conditions, public safety and mobility be a priority to make everyday life easier for citizens.
 Smart city planning should include business opportunities with contractors to gather data which will enable city planners to ensure new ideas are brought to the table through data and prediction modeling.
 Being able to predict commute patterns in the future enables city planners and officials to be proactive rather than reactive in their decision-making and future planning of projects

 # 🔧 Future Considerations
-- The experiment only **considered 1 month of data**, whereas, New York's TLC datasets go all the way back to 2009. **Future experiments can consider adding all of 2020's taxi data** so that we can have a more accurate prediction for 2021 February to December
+- The experiment only **considered 1 month of data**, whereas, New York's TLC datasets go back to 2009. **Future experiments can consider adding all of 2020's taxi data** so that we can have a more accurate prediction for 2021 February to December
 - **Increasing the complexity of the models** and/or using a **N-Beats model** as outlined in this [paper](https://arxiv.org/pdf/1905.10437.pdf)
 - Instead of deep learning **experiment with models such  as ARIMA**
 - Use **Meta's Prophet Open Source Time series Modeling for Python**